ArokyaMatthew/DrillMind/README.md

 # DrillMind

-**An AI copilot for real-time drilling operations — built on real data, not toy demos.**
+**An AI copilot for real-time drilling operations — built on real data.**

 DrillMind watches live drilling telemetry, detects anomalies before they become incidents, classifies rig states automatically, and answers plain-English questions about what's happening downhole.
 Think of it as having a senior drilling engineer who never sleeps, never gets distracted, and has instant recall of every daily report ever written on the field.